undeemed/Portfilo/README.md

   -  4x4TB (16TB) of ~6000MB/s HDDs with RAIDz1
   -  Domain: cesspool.dev (not public currently for security reasons)
   -  Using Tailscale VPN and Nginx Proxy
-  -  I plan to host and build publicly starting with this
+  -  I plan to host and build publicly starting with this so I won't need stuff like this on github anymore

 - Offline LLM for Solace:
   - Raspberry PI 4